namakshenas/hft-flash/README.md

-# High-Frequency Trading Bot
+# High-Frequency Trading Bot (TSETMC)

-This project is a high-frequency trading bot written in Node.js.
+This project is a high-frequency trading bot written in Node.js for TSETMC.
 The bot logs into a trading platform, retrieves market time, and places orders based on predefined start and stop times.
 It logs various events and responses from the broker.

 ## Features